BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 - make some things easier
 - make other things harder

 It will work with BG2 or BGT.
 Tested only with BG2 fixpack.
+Some components are BGT-only.
 - [Components](#components)
 - [Installation](#installation)
 - [License](#license)